 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.

-An external clerking service was appointed in November 2020 to provide a professional service for the Trust committees and LGB's.
-Meetings were held via Teams, as were the majority of LGB meetings during the year.
+An external clerking service provides a professional service for the Trust Board, Committees and LGB's.
+Meetings were held via Teams and in person, as guidance permitted.